 DRY EYE SYNDROME

 Persistent dryness of the eyes resulting from too little production or too rapid evaporation of tears.
 People with dry eye syndrome may experience such symptoms as itching, burning or stinging eyes.
 Some people feel as though something is caught in their eye, causing an irritation.
 Dry eye syndrome has many causes.
 An optometrist may recommend the application of special eye drops called artificial tears to moisten the eyes.
-Laser eye correction is not suitable for patients with severe dry eye syndrome.
+Laser eye surgery is not suitable for patients with severe dry eye syndrome.

-A form of ultraviolet chemical laser which is commonly used in eye surgery and semiconductor manufacturing.
+A form of ultraviolet chemical laser which is commonly used in laser eye surgery and semiconductor manufacturing.
 This removes tissue accurately without increasing the temperature of the tissue.
 AVC uses the latest Bausch and Lomb z100 Technolas excimer laser.

 This is an infrared laser that delivers pulses of energy to create small bubbles at precise points within the cornea.
-The bubbles separate the top layer of cornea to form a flap to allow refractive laser treatment to be performed.
+The bubbles separate the top layer of cornea to form a flap to allow refractive laser eye treatment to be performed.
 This is called blade-free technology as originally the flap could only be made using a miniature steel blade.

 This is an orange dye that is instilled in the eye in order to assess the health of the cornea.
 When a cobalt blue light is shone onto the eye, any problem on the surface of the cornea appears bright green.
 This enables the eye care professional to easily detect any problems that can affect the cornea, for example, dryness or a scratch from a foreign body.